 Dr. Isola’s areas of interest involve how healthcare organizations develop analytic capabilities and use analytics for strategic decision-making: Developing capabilities in population health management and applying analytics to quality improvement initiatives; defining framework and measurement strategies for improving patient engagement; and organizational change management for implementation and adoption of HIT and data analytics for healthcare transformation.

 “The Web of Success: Managing the Multiple and Disparate User Group Expectations for Successful Clinical Information System Implementation”, Presentation for AMIA Spring Congress

 Service to the Community

-Miriam is a member of the Healthcare Information Management Systems Society (HIMSS) and the American College of Healthcare Executives (ACHE).
+Member of the Healthcare Information Management Systems Society (HIMSS) and the American Medical Informatics Association (AMIA).

 - Doctor of Public Health, Health Policy and Administration, University of Illinois at Chicago

 (ILAHCPR funded Dissertation topic: Evaluation of Quality of Life in Asthma Patients)

 - Master of Public Administration, Concentration: Health Care Administration, Roosevelt